-Clinical Problem Solving in Medicine: Interactive Medicine Cases
+Clinical Problem Solving in Medicine: Interactive Medicine Cases - @HMS Longwood Area

-Dr. Bruce D. Levy
+Dr. Bruce Levy

 Clinical Problem Solving in Medicine, is a series of monthly lunchtime seminars based on the Interactive Medicine Cases published by the Brigham and Women’s Hospital Department of Medicine and the New England Journal of Medicine.
 Each month, an interactive case will be used as the basis for building knowledge in all aspects of clinical medicine including pathophysiology, history-taking, physical exam, diagnostic testing, and management.
 Students will use an anonymous audience response system to engage in active learning.
 This is a wonderful opportunity to interact with your MD-PhD peers across different classes.